Image of Ravi

 Selected Recent Papers and Pre-prints:

-1. Speeding up Speculative Decoding via Approximate Verification
+3. Speeding up Speculative Decoding via Sequential Approximate Verification

 M. Zhong, N. Teku and and R. Tandon